 Construction Management vs. At-Risk Construction Management

-Construction project management comes in two overarching types.
-Here’s a brief overview.
+Construction project management comes in two overarching types, general and at-risk.

 At-Risk Construction Project Management